Nemocas/AbstractAlgebra.jl/doc/src/finitefield.md

 ## Finite field element constructors

-Once a finite is constructed, there are various ways to construct elements in that field.
+Once a finite field is constructed, there are various ways to construct elements in that field.

 Apart from coercing elements into the finite field as above, we offer the following functions.